grepthink/grepthink/README.md

 You can always exit the venv with `deactivate`

 ## Step 2: Cloning the Repo
 Optionally fork the teamwork-project repo.
 Clone it into the venv folder you just created.
-That's it, have a cookie.

 ## Step 3: Make a .env file based on .env.example
-The .env file should be in the my_venv (or whatever you named your venv) folder.
-So above the teamwork-project folder.
+The .env file should be in the my_venv folder which will be above the teamwork-project folder.

 This is so we can keep the secret key hidden.

-It also allows us to use sqlite locally and postgres in production, neat.
+It also allows us to use sqlite locally and postgres in production.

 For local develompent, your DATABASE_URL can be something like:
 `DATABASE_URL=sqlite:////Users/sammyslug/Documents/my_venv/teamwork-project/teamwork/db.sqlite3`

+Be sure your path is correct; it is easy to mess up.

 The .env file should be in /my_venv/teamwork-project

 ## Step 4: Install dependencies
-This part is fun because it's easy.
 Make sure you're in your venv then install everything in requirements.txt
 ```bash
 $ pip install -r requirements.txt
 ```